GunioRobot/athenry/docs/quickstart/index.markdown

 With that said, it is a good idea to review the config file to see if there are configuration options that may work better for you such as the working directory, your timezone, and even what mirrors to use.
-As the config.rb in etc are settings the developers consider sane defaults, it is highly recommend that config.rb be copied to $HOME/.config/athenry/config.rb.
-Athenry actually checks for
-$HOME/.config/athenry/config.rb for it's configuration settings before looking in /etc/athenry/config.rb.
+As the config.rb in /etc are settings the developers consider sane defaults, it is highly recommend that config.rb be copied to ~/.config/athenry/config.rb.
+Athenry actually checks for ~/.config/athenry/config.rb for it's configuration settings before looking in /etc/athenry/config.rb.
 All changes to Athenry's configuration and settings should be made to this local configuration file.
 That way /etc/athenry/config.rb will always be there for reference in case you make a change and Athenry no longer does what is expected.
-Another detail to keep in mind is every time Athenry is updated, /etc/athenry/config.rb is overwritten with any new configuration options, deprecated options are removed, any changes that the devs may think are better defaults now will be updated.
-To put it simply, any personal changes made to the config in etc will be overwritten with Athenry's updated config.
+Another detail to keep in mind is every time Athenry is updated, /etc/athenry/config.rb is overwritten with any new configuration options, deprecated options are removed, any changes that the developers may think are better defaults now will be updated.
+To put it simply, any personal changes made to the config in /etc will be overwritten with Athenry's updated config.

-The developers recommend that you update Athenry regularly, then diff the local Athenry config file in $HOME to the Athenry config in etc. Think of this as a "manual" etc-update.
+The developers recommend that you update Athenry regularly, then diff the local Athenry config file in ~/ to the Athenry config in /etc. Think of this as a "manual" etc-update.
 This is an easy way to see what new features Athenry has, any changes in how Athenry works, and any options or functions that have been deprecated and/or removed